Vincent Martin Bonventre: Academia

 Bonventre is the Justice Robert H. Jackson Distinguished Professor at Albany Law School.
 He joined the faculty of Albany Law School in 1990 as an assistant professor.
 At the end of that first academic year, he was appointed faculty advisor of the Albany Law Review, a position which he still holds.
 In 1996, he added the State Constitutional Commentary issue to that publication, serving as its professional editor.
-In 1993 he was made an Associate Professor, and in 1996 granted tenure and made a Professor of Law.
+In 1993 he was made an associate professor, and in 1996 granted tenure and made a professor of law.

 Bonventre has also taught as a visiting professor at the Syracuse University College of Law and the Maxwell School of Citizenship and Public Affairs.

 In 1999, Bonventre founded the Government Law and Policy Journal, a publication of the New York State Bar Association.
-He served as Editor-in-Chief of that publication until 2005.
+He served as editor-in-chief of that publication until 2005.
 In 2002, Bonventre founded the Center for Judicial Process, a non-profit organization devoted to studying judicial decision-making and other judicial issues.
-The Center went online in 2010 and Bonventre remains its Director.
+The center went online in 2010 and Bonventre remains its director.
 Since 2008, Bonventre has maintained a regular blog, New York Court Watcher, which focuses on developments related to the New York Court of Appeals and United States Supreme Court.
 In 2011, he founded and became director of International Law Studies, a forum for the publication of international and comparative law scholarship.

-Bonventre is frequently consulted by the media for analysis of recent court decisions and judicial issues.
-He has been quoted numerous times by The New York Times, New York Law Journal, and other news media.
-His scholarship has been cited over a hundred times in legal academic journals as well as by the United States District Court for the Eastern District of New York and the Wyoming Supreme Court.
+His scholarship has been cited by the United States District Court for the Eastern District of New York and the Wyoming Supreme Court.

 He is listed in Who's Who in America and Who's Who in American Law, and others.